 Federal Skilled Trades Program

-Canada's brand new permanent residency program!
-3000 applicants to be accepted in 2013.
-Eligible applicants must demonstrate at least 24 months of work experience in the past 5 years in one of the eligible occupations, language proficiency and a Canadian job offer or registration with the appicable provincial authority.
-Contact Immigration Care for more information.
+Eligible applicants must demonstrate at least 24 months of work experience in the past 5 years in one of the eligible occupations, language proficiency and a Canadian job offer or registration with the applicable provincial authority.

 Alberta Immigrant Nominee Program